rokath/trice/doc/ReadMe.md

 During TL* runtime, inside the microcontroller only the ID (together with the parameters like hour, min, sec) is copied to a buffer.
-Execution time for a TL16_1 (as example) on a 48 MHz ARM is about 16 systicks resulting in 250 nanoseconds duration, so you can use `traceLog` also inside interrupts.
-The needed buffer space is one 32 bit word per normal traceLog (for up to 2 data bytes).
+Execution time for a TL16_1 (as example) on a 48 MHz ARM is about 16 systicks resulting in 250 nanoseconds duration, so you can use `trice` also inside interrupts.
+The needed buffer space is one 32 bit word per normal trice (for up to 2 data bytes).
 Just in case the internal fifo overflows, the data are still in sync, you simply loose traces.

 Slightly delayed in the background the trace goes to the communication port, what is also fast compared to all the actions behind a `printf()` statement.

-The buffered 4 byte traceLog is transmitted as an 8 byte packet allowing start byte, sender and receiver addresses and CRC8 check to be used later in parallel with different software protocols.
+The buffered 4 byte trice is transmitted as an 8 byte packet allowing start byte, sender and receiver addresses and CRC8 check to be used later in parallel with different software protocols.